-The Acura MDX is powered by 3.5L V6 engine, good for 290 hp and is paired to a 9 speed automatic.
-The powertrain, on the whole, is what makes the car stand its ground amongst the flood of a competitor.
-The engine is fun to rev up to the red line which surprising from a car that looks like a family minivan.
+The Acura MDX is powered by a 3.5L V6 engine, good for 290 hp and is paired to a 9 speed automatic.
+The powertrain, on the whole, is what makes the car stand its ground among its rivals.
+Surprisingly, for a car like this, the engine feels refined and polished and is fun to rev up to the red line.

 BMW X6 sDrive35i

 3.0L V6 cylinder

 In comparison to its rivals, the MDX is the least powered vehicle in the segment with a power output of 290 hp.
 The Audi Q7 with its 333 hp engine is the most powerful car amongst its rivals with the BMW X6 taking the second spot with 300 hp.